 We are equipped with CCTV Surveillance cameras which may capture your image on film.
 We may use this information in respect of the management and security of our venues and it may be provided to law enforcement and government bodies for these purposes.

 Except as provided for in the case of our Direct Debit Service Provider below, personal information which we have collected for a particular purpose will not be used for any other purpose, unless the purpose is related to the main purpose for which we collected the information and you would reasonably expect us to use or disclose the information for that other purpose.

 Personal information which we collect may be used by us:

-- to develop and improve our services to you; · for fundraising purposes;
+- to develop and improve our services to you;

-- industry groups having a legitimate reason to receive such information, as necessary from time to time for our organisation’s functions.
+- and industry groups having a legitimate reason to receive such information, as necessary from time to time for our business' functions.

 We may employ other companies or individuals to assist us in providing our services, or to provide certain services such as analysing customer lists, providing marketing assistance, collections assistance or consulting services.
 These third parties may have access to information needed to perform their function but, except in the case of the Direct Debit Service Provider as referred to above, cannot use that information for other purposes.

 We do not provide any personal information to any third parties other than where required by law or as set out in this Privacy Statement.

 We will not sell, trade or rent your personal information to others.
 We may provide aggregate statistics on our customers and users of our website to third parties such as advertisers, but these statistics will include no personally identifying information.